hoberobin/doors94/README.md

 ## License

 This project is open source and available under the [MIT License](LICENSE).
+You are welcome to read the code, fork it, and adapt doors94 for your own tools, teaching demos, or experiments.

 ## Acknowledgments